uforia/AttackMatrix/README.md

 The API offers an endpoint where loaded matrices can be queried through multiple functions.
 The API will return a Python dict or JSON object, depending your runtime invocation.
 Visit the API endpoint's root '/' for automatic OpenAPI documentation.

-## WebGrapher

-The WebGrapher is currently broken and needs to be updated to use the new 2.0 interface.

 ## Requirements

 ### For the API